video conference tools

 Video conferencing tools make it easy to conduct synchronous (real-time) lectures, office hours, and group discussion for many users within a course.
 All conferencing tools featured on this page allow users to broadcast real-time audio and video, share presentation slides, and record session.

-Our second recommendation is Google Meet, part of the Google Education Suite.
-This solution enables users to make video calls with up to 250 users per session with the ability to record meetings to Google Drive.
+Google Meet, part of the Google Education Suite, enables users to make video calls with up to 250 users per session with the ability to record meetings to Google Drive.

 You can access Google Meet via https://meet.google.com/ and Sign in (located at the top right of the screen).